 The presence of the Adriatic Sea keeps Venice weather from falling below freezing in winter, but it can snow at times.
 Summer weather has highs in July and August of about 84 F (29 C), while lows are about 66 F (19 C).
 From December to February average highs are 46 F (8 C) and average lows stay at or near freezing.
 Rainfall is lightest from January to March and is fairly evenly spread throughout the rest of the year.
 Spring and fall are good Venice weather months and the best time to visit for smaller crowds of tourists.

-Visit Venice – Taxi, Bus or Rail
+Visit Venice by Rail, Bus or Cruise Ship

-Visit Venice – Walk or Water Taxi
+Visit Venice – Walk, ACTV or Water Taxi

 Visit Venice – Background